GlycemicGPT Docs

 Stability of the t:connect cloud path

-Honest disclosure: GlycemicGPT's t:connect integration sits on top of an unofficial-from-our-side path in both directions.
+Honest disclosure: GlycemicGPT's t:connect integration sits on top of an unofficial-from-our-side path.
 Tandem does not publish a developer API.
-The pull direction reuses the tconnectsync library; the push direction goes through endpoints and request shapes derived from reverse-engineering the official t:connect mobile app.
+The pull direction reuses the tconnectsync library.

 What this means in practice: